“Data Is The New Oil”

 RadBots, Baqqer, Make:, e.Ventures

-Dan holds degrees in Electrical Engineering (autonomous robotics), and Computational Chemistry.
+Dan holds degrees in Electrical Engineering, and Computational Chemistry.
 Previous work has been with the National Center for Physical Acoustics, Make Magazine, e.Ventures, in addition to launching Baqqer, Asteria, Techendo, Pule, and others.

 Kate Spade, LVMH

 Katherine cut her teeth as hustler at a young age.
-She managed the Southwest market for kate spade new york, as the Visual Design Agent.
-After growing a strong narrative to penetrate local markets for ksny, she was hired for LVMH to open their first luxury timepiece location in Dallas Texas.
+She managed the Southwest market for Kate Spade New York, as the Visual Design Agent.
+After growing a strong narrative to penetrate local markets for Kate Spade, she was hired for LVMH to open their first luxury timepiece location in Dallas, Texas.
 Katherine was the youngest female LVMH had ever hired, she tripled their business in two months.
-Then, she got the California itch and move to the bay area to learn the art of charcuterie.
-She worked as a butcher and then as a chef for two years.
-Now she has come full circle to tell the story of Synapse, as CMO.
+Then, she got the California itch and move to the Bay Area to learn and grow.
+She now helps tell the Marketing story of Synapse.
 Katherine believes in a fair and just world, where Decentralized platforms may flourish.
 She is a part of the crypto community and is delighted to be working as a part of the Synapse team!

 Rachel is in charge of managing all administrative tasks for executive staff.
 Rachel is new to the world of machine learning + artificial intelligence and is excited by the industry and dedicated to Synapse’s mission and plan.
 She has a background working at art institutions and galleries in San Francisco/Los Angeles: heading client relations, campaigns and reporting directly to the Directors.